-Some companies providing meteorology internships are:
+Some companies providing meteorology internships to Florida Tech students are:

 Our subtropical locale and proximity to the coast make Florida Tech the perfect place to study tropical storm development and offshore wave development.
-The capstone experience and hallmark of the Florida Tech meteorology program is the Student Field Project, a hands-on research experience to prepare students for meteorology internships and careers.
+The capstone experience and hallmark of the Florida Tech meteorology program is the Student Field Project, a hands-on research experience.
+Some topics covered by past student projects are:

-The bureau states that atmospheric scientist and related jobs are projected to grow by 11 percent over the next decade.
+The Bureau states that atmospheric scientist and related jobs are projected to grow by 11% over the next decade.
 New computer models have improved forecast accuracy and the ability of scientists to provide information to private industry that demand weather information such as shipping, airline travel, etc. Meteorology careers include forensic meteorologists who use weather to reconstruct conditions, and research meteorologists who develop new methods of data collection and observation; climate scientists study historical patterns to interpret weather and forecast long-term weather patterns or shifts in climate.

 Meteorology careers are truly global.
 The World Meteorological Organization is a specialized agency of the United Nations, has 183 member states, each of which has national meteorological or hydrometeorological services.
 And, of course, each of these involves meteorology careers.

 Career options include such jobs as weather forecaster, climate scientist, geoscientist, or astronomer.
 For Florida Tech graduates, the forecast calls for successful career options with jobs such as: